euanrussano/Droid/README.md

 This is an exercise on the use of MVC pattern for the development a interactive Java application.
 It is based on the tutorial available [here](https://www.javacodegeeks.com/2012/02/building-games-using-mvc-pattern.html)

+## Game Objective

+The player controls a droid in an arena.
+He can move the droid by touching the droid and then touching the screen.
+He has to collect all the coins in the arena while avoiding the enemies.
+The enemies can move toward the droid in a certain radius.
+When the enemy touches the droid it causes a certain damage.
+The player loses when the droid is destroyed.

 ## Gradle

 This project uses [Gradle](http://gradle.org/) to manage dependencies.